denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2.markdown

 ### Revisiting _printf_ example

-Previously, I’ve shown you a simplified version of C _printf_ that is an equivalent Java’s _System.out::println_ rather than to _System.out::printf_.
+Previously, I’ve shown you a simplified version of C _printf_ that is an equivalent Java _System.out::println_ rather than to _System.out::printf_.

 What I did is I moved varargs out of the scope of a hello-world application.
-The reason for such a move was a level of complex technical solutions that we need to dive into (potentially, the complexity goes beyond boundaries of an ordinary routine Java application development).
+The reason for such a move was a level of complex technical solutions that we need to dive into (potentially, the complexity goes beyond the boundaries of an ordinary routine Java application development).

 So, what's the process of invoking native variadic functions?
 The answer is - through a reflection!
 Now you see why I did not include this part into a hello-world app because it would become a no longer hello-world,